-and behavioural science implications.

-5. Adequate seroprevalence data and of behavioural data is required to track and assess effectiveness of these interventions in real time during an outbreak.

-6. Social distancing for over-65s is likely to have a significant effect on overall deaths and peak demand for critical care beds, but will not significantly reduce overall transmission.
-This would be most effective for those living independently; it will be a challenge to implement this measure within communal settings such as care homes.

-7. There is currently no evidence that cancelling large events would be effective.

-8. There is likely to be geographical variation in the timing of localised peaks of the epidemic.

-9. SAGE noted the importance of assessing the wider health implications of these interventions, for example the effect of self-isolation on mental health.
+- 4. SAGE reviewed non-clinical interventions to reduce and delay Covid-19 transmission, including their potential impact and behavioural science implications. - 5.
+Adequate seroprevalence data and of behavioural data is required to track and assess effectiveness of these interventions in real time during an outbreak. - 6.
+Social distancing for over-65s is likely to have a significant effect on overall deaths and peak demand for critical care beds, but will not significantly reduce overall transmission.
+This would be most effective for those living independently; it will be a challenge to implement this measure within communal settings such as care homes. - 7.
+There is currently no evidence that cancelling large events would be effective. - 8.
+There is likely to be geographical variation in the timing of localised peaks of the epidemic. - 9.
+SAGE noted the importance of assessing the wider health implications of these interventions, e.g. the effect of self-isolation on mental health.